barkinet/docs-4/_docs_security/1_how-snyk-finds-vulns.md

 * *Bulk research*, using tools that look for repeated security mistakes across open source package code
 * *Manual research*, investing our researchers time to manually audit more widely used packages for security flaws.

-For every issue deemed to be a real vulnerability, we assign the right severity and package version specification, create an advisory, and make it available in the product.
+For every issue deemed to be a real vulnerability, we assign the right CVSS (severity) score and package version specification, create an advisory, and make it available in the product.